 In the world of accessible information, cold calls lost their element of surprise.

-Your B2B leads won’t take kindly to wasting 30 minutes of their time on listening to the description of a service that they can look up online.
+Your B2B leads won’t take kindly to wasting 30 minutes of their time listening to the description of a service that they can look up online.
 Therefore, they are very likely to hang up on your sales manager.
-They may not even won’t pick up the phone because the majority of your prospects isn’t going to respond to an unknown caller.
+They may not even won’t pick up the phone because the majority of your prospects aren’t going to respond to an unknown caller.

 Meanwhile, cold emails are a completely different thing.
-Not only they are not as intrusive as cold calls, they provide an opportunity for the most productive and efficient strategy to this day: content marketing.
+Not only they are not as intrusive as cold calls, but they also provide an opportunity for the most productive and efficient strategy to this day: content marketing.